U'khand: Five killed, two missing after heavy rains flatten houses in Dharchula | Law-Order

 The incident took place in Jumma village late Sunday night, Pithoragarh District Magistrate Ashish Chauhan, who rushed to the spot to supervise relief and rescue operations, said.

 ''Five bodies, including those of three children, have been recovered, while the search for two more still missing is underway,'' SSB commandant M P Singh said.
-A helipad has been built in the affected area, a control room set up there and a medical team sent to the village to treat the injured, he said.
+The deceased have been identified as Sanjana (15), Renu (11), Shivani (9) -- all daughters of Joga Singh of Jumma village -- and Sunita Devi and Parwati Devi.
+Jayamati Devi and Lal Singh who were injured have been admitted to Dharchula PHC, officials said.
+The search teams are using sniffer dogs to trace Chander Singh and Hajari Devi, who are still missing, district disaster management officer Bhupendra Singh Mahar said.
+A helipad has been built in the affected area, a control room set up there and a medical team sent to the village to treat the injured, the district magistrate said.

-Rescue operations will go on until all the missing persons are found and the affected people are moved to safety, the district magistrate said. ''The casualties could be higher as the affected village is on the top of a hill,'' Chauhan said.
+Rescue operations will go on until all the missing persons are found and the affected people are moved to safety, he said. ''The casualties could be higher as the affected village is on the top of a hill,'' Chauhan said.

 ''We have made an aerial survey of the village by a helicopter and sent SDRF and NDRF teams, along with police and revenue teams, to the village to run relief and rescue operations on a war footing,'' the district magistrate said.